NicolBolas/Proposal-Ideas/Stateless Subobjects.md

 If the user wants a hard error if a type cannot satisfy the `zero_sized` requirement, they can apply `static_assert(is_standard_layout_v<T>);` wherever they wish.

 This also means that we will not strictly need `zero_sized(auto)` syntax.
 Since `zero_sized` is a request rather than a requirement, applying it to non-empty layout types is not a compile error.
 It is just a request which could not be fulfilled.

+While I personally dislike this solution (mainly because it makes `zero_sized` a suggestion rather than failing when it can't work), it does have the effect of having a rule that is comprehensive.
+The rule for standard layout types is simple and reasonable, covering existing base class cases as well as the new zero sized case.
+It allows stateless types to alias, while allowing the user to know when a zero sized type will be zero sized.
+At the same time, compilers have the freedom to add padding or even use existing padding to avoid aliasing.

+### Only zero sized types can lose identity

+This is effectively a combination of some of the previous ideas.
+The design in this paper uses this solution, as specified with the [unique identity rule](#unique_rule).

+For all PST-but-not-stateless types, we apply a rule that forbids possible unique identity violations.
+However, if the type is declared `stateless`, then we know that the writer of the type has deliberately chosen to accept that the type lacks identity, so we permit them to be used without restriction.

+The current unique identity rule is quite conservative, leaving out situations where zero sized subobjects cannot alias:

+	struct empty {};
+	struct alpha {zero_sized empty e;};
+	struct beta {zero_sized empty e;};

+	struct first
+	{
+		alpha a;
+		alpha b;	//Legal and no aliasing
+		beta c;		//Not legal but no aliasing
+	};

 # Potential issues